About Local 338

 What do I have to show the Office of Cannabis Management to prove I have a signed labor peace agreement?

-While this will likely be included in rulemaking, during the application process for a registered organization license, applicants were required to include a copy of their sign and executed LPA in their application.
-We do expect this to be the same.
+During the application process for a registered organization license, applicants were required to include a copy of their sign and fully executed LPA in their application.
+We expect this to be the same, and encouraging applicants and conditional licensees to submit the full document to the Office of Cannabis Management.

 For more information about labor peace agreements or to inquire about securing one for your application, please click here.